-The role of each teacher is to ensure that each child’s care and development is carefully catered for through exploration time, project and other experiences.
-Each adult aims to develop a positive relationship with each child in the group, as we believe that a happy and confident child is a child that is ready to learn.
+The role of each teacher is to ensure that each child’s care and development is carefully catered and planned for through exploration time, project and other experiences.
+Each adult aims to develop a positive relationship with each child in the class, as we believe that a happy, nurtured and confident child is a child that is ready to learn.
 We actively seek positive relationships with the parents as well as the children.

 Relationship with Parents and Carers

 We have several transitions throughout the Foundation Stage that we manage with care.
 The first transition is that transition into Nursery, which is very often some children’s first experience of any type of setting or school.
-For this transition 2 ‘little seedlings’ sessions are planned alongside the attached children’s centre, in which parents and their children are invited to come into the nursery setting.
+For this transition 2 ‘little seedlings’ sessions are planned in which parents and their children are invited to come into the nursery setting.
 We encourage parents and children to have fun and enjoy the fun and exciting activities the nursery has to offer.
 The 2nd session involves children joining in with a fun activity with the early years staff whilst parents speak to our Early Years Lead Teacher and Learning Mentor about any queries or questions they may have.
 These sessions provide an invaluable opportunity for the children and parents to meet the adults in the setting and become familiar with the environment.
 During these ‘Little Seedlings’ sessions we also arrange times for a home visit, in which the schools learning mentor and nursery teacher will visit the child and parent in their own home, talking more in depth about the school and providing an opportunity to complete the relevant forms that need to be completed for the schools records.
-This also provides a time to become familiar with the parent and child, developing the positive relationships from the outset.
+This also provides a time to become familiar with the parent and child, developing positive relationships from the outset.

 The second transition that occurs during Early Years is the transition from Nursery to Reception, this jump from part time schooling to full time can be very daunting for both parents and their children and we aim as a school to ensure that any transition is as smooth and comfortable as possible.
-In order to do this we invite the parents into a transition meeting during the summer term to provide the parents with information about the school, the curriculum and PBL.
-We also have the opportunity to talk about other general information subjects, such as school dinners, reading books and an opportunity to meet their child’s new class teacher.
+In order to do this, we invite the parents into a transition meeting during the summer term to provide the parents with information about the school and the curriculum.
+We also have the opportunity to talk about other general information subjects, such as school dinners, phonics, mathematics and an opportunity to meet their child’s new class teacher.
 In addition to this we invite all children joining FS2 into school during the summer term.
 This is an excellent opportunity for children to meet their new friends, teachers and becoming familiar with the school.

 There are transition meetings planned during the summer term between nursery and the new class teacher in Reception, allowing the nursery teachers to provide further information about each child’s development and pass on any other important information about each child (e.g. medical, SEN, EAL, etc.).

 It is important to note that all staff are given a school registered iPad in which they use to take photos when using Tapestry.
 Tapestry is an app which is used through EYFS at Yarborough Academy to capture children’s learning and experiences.
 All data on these devices are stored in the cloud and do not remain in these devices.
-Any data stored within the 2Simple system is password protected and encrypted.
+Any data stored within the Tapestry system is password protected and encrypted.